timeamolnar/tamaslang.github.io/_posts/2015-03-02-bdd-restapi-development.md

 there is no need for code conventions, clean code, comments or whatever that could make the maintainer's life easier.<br/>

-Well, Bob spending the past twenty minutes of his life reverse engineering the code, silently looked around, realised that nobody is watching him and put a sad @Ignore annotation before a test.<br/>
+Well, Bob spending the past twenty minutes of his life reverse engineering the code, silently looked around, realised that nobody is watching him and put a sad @Ignore annotation before a test.
 He was thinking about removing the tests, but he just didn't want to hurt the inner feelings of any fellow developer.

 ### BDD is here to help